Guide to MICHELIN Star Restaurants - San Diego

 Choosing a place to eat in San Diego is never an easy feat, thanks to all the award-winning, 5-star restaurants, fun local spots, popular new pop-ups, and MICHELIN Star or Bib Gourmand designations.

-There are plenty of other San Diego restaurants providing diners with a special journey and finding their own voice.
+There are plenty of other San Diego restaurants providing diners with a special journey and finding their voice.
 Names like Eric Wolfinger, Thomas Keller of French Laundry, and others should be on your list of San Diego chefs to watch.